tix-factory/local-elk/README.md

 3. Run `[guid]::NewGuid().ToString() | Out-File -FilePath .\secrets\prometheus-bearer-token.txt -NoNewline -Encoding UTF8`
 4. Run `docker-compose up -d`
 5. Run `node index.js { email }` in the [http/certbot](./http/certbot) directory.
 Recommended to setup a recurring task for this one.
+6. Save the password output by this command, it will be used to connect to kibana.
-6. Run `docker-compose restart nginx`
+7. Run `docker-compose restart nginx`

 ## Kibana